hammerheim-game/hammerheim-rules/5-warbands.md

 a dance.
 Profile M WS BS S T W I A Ld
 5 5 4 3 3 1 6 1 7
-Weapons/Armour: Wardancer may be equipped with weapons and armour chosen from the Wardancer Equipment list.
+Weapons/Armor: Wardancer may be equipped with weapons and armor chosen from the Wardancer Equipment list.
 Skills: The Wardancer may choose from Combat, Strength, and Speed, when he gains a new skill.
 In addition, the